purescript-halogen/purescript-halogen/docs/5 - Parent and child components.md

   -> HalogenM s f g p o m (Maybe a)
 ```

 We pass it the slot address value for the component we want to query, and the query to send to it.
-The result here uses a `Maybe` as we have no guarantee that the slot we're querying is present in the current rendered HTML.
+The result here uses a `Maybe` as we have no guarantee that the child component we're querying is present in the current rendered HTML.

 In our example we use `query` to check what the current button state is when evaluating `CheckButtonState` for the parent: